emlez/emlez.dev/content/pages/index.md

             no_follow: false
       - title: Git & GitHub
         content: >
-          I don't think software development would work without these version control tools, and that's why I've been sharpening my Git skills even though an IDE makes it easier than ever to get started.
+          I don't think software development would work, as good as it does, without these version control tools, and that's why I've been sharpening my Git skills even though an IDE makes it easier than ever to get started.
         actions:
           - label: Git Certification
             url: 'https://platzi.com/p/emlez/curso/1557-git-github/diploma/detalle/'